-II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.f) pursue faculty development designed to enhance their skills; and, $^{(\text{Core})}$ II.B.2.g) encourage and support fellows in scholarly activities.
-(Core) II.B.3.
-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or possess qualifications judged acceptable to the Review Committee.
-(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
+- II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) - II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core)

+II.B.2.e)

+administer and maintain an educational environment conducive to educating fellows; (Core)

+II.B.2.f)

+pursue faculty development designed to enhance their skills; and, (Core)

+encourage and support fellows in scholarly activities.
+(Core)

+II.B.3.

+Faculty Qualifications

+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1)

+have current certification in the subspecialty by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery, or possess qualifications judged acceptable to the

+Review Committee.
+(Core)

+II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)